ArcaneNibble/ee206a-website/content/pages/01-design.md

 For this project, we chose to use LQR control because it is a commonly-used technique.
 Some alternatives that can be used instead include pole placement techniques.
 LQR was chosen because we were most familiar with that technique.

+###Motor model
+For our project, we copied the same motor model from the project that we referenced.
+That model models the torque of the motor as

+$$T_\delta = ku - \beta \dot{\delta}$$

+In other words, the torque of the motor is directly proportional to the duty cycle $u$ minus some amount of damping.
+The model also has a motor inertia term that is combined into the $M$ matrix.